Project-Pandora-Game/pandora/README.md

 ```
 yarn workspace pandora-client-web dev
 ```
-You'd need both [Server](#server-directory) & [Shard](#server-shard) running in the background to have a functioning client.
+To have a functioning client, you'd need both [Server](#server-directory) & [Shard](#server-shard) running in the background.

-Or connect directly to the beta server by replacing:
+Or connect directly to the beta server by replacing the:
 ```
 DIRECTORY_ADDRESS="http://127.0.0.1:25560"
 ```